ajipelumi/alx-higher_level_programming/0x08-python-more_classes/n-queens.md

  - because `backtrack` is a recursive function, we set a base condition for the recursion to end when there are no more rows.
  - at that point we want to print all posiible solutions so we call the `result` function.
- - inside `backtrack`, we traverse through n columns and check if the queen's position is in *col*, *posDiag* or *negDiag*, if a position is found in any of them this would mean that the queen faces an attack from one of the queens so the queen is moved to the next column
+ - inside `backtrack`, we traverse through n columns and check if the queen's position is in *col*, *posDiag* or *negDiag*, if a position is found in any of them this would mean that the queen faces an attack from one of the other queens so the queen is moved to the next column.
- - board is updated to *1* to indicate that a queen is present in that position and backtrack is called again but row increases by 1.
+ - board is updated to *1* to indicate that a queen is present in that position.
+ - backtrack is called again but row increases by 1.
  - if the columns are exhausted and there is no where to place the queen, the previous queen is called and her position is changed, the board is also updated to *0* to reflect that change.